Treblesteph/swc_concept_graph/design.md

       * [data-hygiene][]
     * Apply these same rules to metadata
       * [metadata][]
-    * Use path names that are easy to sort and to match with simple regular expressions
+    * Use path names that are easy to sort and to match
       * [choosing-good-path-names][]
+    * Use text values that are easy to match with regular expressions
+      * [using-regular-expressions][]
+05. How can I find and use other people's software?
+    * FIXME
-04. How can I make it easy for people to find and use my software?
+06. How can I make it easy for people to find and use my software?
     * Make requirements/dependencies explicit (preferably in machine-usable form)
       * [documenting-requirements][]
     * Use a publicly-hosted version control repository